About This Manual#

 There are several packages (listed on https://petsc.org/), built on PETSc, that may satisfy your needs without requiring directly using PETSc.
 We recommend reviewing these packages functionality before starting to code directly with PETSc.

-PETSc should not be used to attempt to provide a “parallel linear solver” in an otherwise sequential code.
-Certainly all parts of a previously sequential code need not be parallelized but the matrix generation portion must be parallelized to expect any kind of reasonable performance.
-Do not expect to generate your matrix sequentially and then “use PETSc” to solve the linear system in parallel.
+PETSc can be used to provide a “MPI parallel linear solver” in an otherwise sequential, or OpenMP parallel code.
+This approach cannot provide extremely large improvements in the application time by utilizing large numbers of MPI processes but can still improve the performance.
+Certainly all parts of a previously sequential code need not be parallelized but the matrix generation portion must be parallelized to expect true scalability to large numbers of MPI processes.
+See PCMPI for details on how to utilize the PETSc MPI linear solver server.

 Since PETSc is under continued development, small changes in usage and calling sequences of routines will occur.
 PETSc has been supported for twenty-five years; see mailing list information on our website for information on contacting support.